-CES 2017, held last month, was, as usual, a showcase for innovation and future technology – the kind of stuff that seems out-there right now, but will likely be commonplace in a few years’ time.
+CES 2017, held in January, was, as usual, a showcase for innovation and future technology – the kind of stuff that seems out-there right now, but will likely be commonplace in a few years’ time.
 But, are emotional cars (such as Honda’s NeuV) or intelligent saucepans ever going to catch on?
 Or are they going to end up, like many failed innovations from the past, becoming objects of ridicule?
-According to Mark Payne, co-founder of leading Innovation Strategy company Fahrenheit 212, it’s closer to 90%.
+According to Mark Payne, co-founder of leading Innovation Strategy company Fahrenheit 212, close to 90% of all innovations will not see the light of day.
 That represents a massive probability of failure – innovation is difficult!

 How can you design innovative products that people actually want?
 How can you reduce the risk of getting it wrong and avoid investing in a costly flop?